rust-lang/project-error-handling/README.md

 ## How do I follow the project group's work?

 The best place to start is probably the agenda of the next meeting.
-This is where we track action items from the previous meeting, the previous meetings's agenda and minutes, and upcoming topics for the next meeting.
+This is where we track action items from the previous meeting, the previous meetings agenda and minutes, and upcoming topics for the next meeting.
 You can also check out our issue tracker, project boards, and zulip chat to see all of the pieces of work that we're doing.

 - [Upcoming Meeting Agenda][active-agenda]
 - [Libs Team Tracked Issues][libs-error-project-tab]